RedisLabs/terraform-provider-rediscloud/docs/data-sources/rediscloud_subscription.md

 ## Example Usage

-The following example shows how to use the name attribute to locate a flexible subscription within your Redis Enterprise Cloud account.
+The following example shows how to use the name attribute to locate a subscription within your Redis Enterprise Cloud account.

 ```hcl
 data "rediscloud_subscription" "example" {